18 Min Read

 Roundworms

-Roundworms are common intestinal parasites that affect 25% to 75% of cats, while kittens are infected at a much higher rate.1 Felines can acquire roundworms by eating feces with contaminated eggs.
+Roundworms are common intestinal parasites that affect 25% to 75% of cats, while kittens are infected at a much higher rate.
+Felines can acquire roundworms by eating feces with contaminated eggs.
 If other animals eat the eggs, they can act as intermediate hosts and pass the infection to cats.

 There are three species of roundworms: Toxocara canis (T canis), Toxascaris leonina, and Toxocara cati.
 The most prominent species is T. canis, which can spread to humans.
 T. cati can be passed from mothers to kittens through the milk she produces.
-This is because roundworms can migrate to the mammary glands where milk is excreted.
+This is because roundworms can migrate to the mammary glands, where milk is excreted.

 Hookworms

-These small intestinal worms are found in most countries and can lead to cats developing gastrointestinal diseases.3 Hookworms burrow into the lining of the intestine and may result in weight loss, bleeding, and anemia.
-Hookworms can be ingested when cats eat infected animals, such as rodents, or feces.
-Hookworms can also be transmitted through skin penetration.
-Common cat hookworms include Ancylostoma caninum and A ceylanicum, but other species can be found worldwide.
+These small intestinal worms are found in most countries and can lead to cats developing gastrointestinal diseases.
+Hookworms burrow into the lining of the intestine and may result in weight loss, bleeding, and anemia.
+Cats can ingest hookworms when they eat infected animals, such as rodents, or feces.

 Tapeworms

 Tapeworms are generally long flat worms composed of many segments that often resemble small grains of rice.
 These types of worms can sometimes be seen on the hair around a cat’s anus, in their feces, or on their bed.
-The most common tapeworms that infect cats worldwide are Taenia taeniaeformis.4 Taenia taeniaeformis is passed when cats eat small rodents that are contaminated.
-This infection frequently occurs in cats that hunt or those that are infested with fleas..

 Other types of worms can infect different parts of the body, such as a cat’s lungs, heart, and eyes.
 Here are a few additional worms to watch out for: